NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-06-Printing-A-Star-Wars-MODT-in-Terminal-With-Bash.md

 ...
 ~~~

-Now all that is left is to randomly choose one of these scenes to print in the terminal.
-We choose randomly by listing the directory of scenes, and then piping the filenames into `shuf` which randomly sorts them, then choosing the first one with flag `-n 1`:
+Now all that is left is to randomly choose a scene to print to the terminal.
+We choose randomly by listing the `$SCENEDIR` directory, and then pipe each filename into `shuf`; which randomly sorts them, then chooses the first one with flag `-n 1`:

 ~~~shell
 $ echo "$(<$(ls "$SCENEDIR/s_"* | shuf -n 1))"